Sour Patch Kids

-Sour Patch Kids (known as Very Bad Kids in France, and known as Maynards Sour Patch Kids in Canada and previously in the UK) are a brand of soft candy with a coating of invert sugar and sour sugar (a combination of citric acid, tartaric acid, and sugar).
+Sour Patch Kids (also known as Carambar Very Bad Kids in France, and known as Maynards Sour Patch Kids in Canada and previously in the UK) are a brand of soft gummy candy with a coating of invert sugar and sour sugar (a combination of citric acid, tartaric acid, and sugar).
+The tartaric and citric acids provide the candy with a sharp burst of tartness, while the inverted sugar gives the soft gummy its sweet flavor.
+Sour Patch Kids Extreme, which contains malic acid in addition to the tartaric and citric acids, is considered the sourest variation in the Sour Patch line of candies.
 The slogans "Sour Then Sweet" and "Sour.
 Sweet.
 Gone." refer to the candy's sour-to-sweet taste.

 History

-Sour Patch Kids were originally created by Frank Galatolie of Jaret International, under the name of Mars Men in the early 1970s.
-In the late 1970s, Cadbury and the Smeera Blyton Licorice Company of Sweden formed the Allen Candy Company in Hamilton, Ontario, to produce them.
-In 1985 they re-branded to Sour Patch Kids, but it is now owned by Santi.
-The name was likely changed to capitalize on the popularity of Cabbage Patch Kids.
+Sour Patch Kids were created in the early 1970s by Frank Galatolie while working as a confectioner at Jaret International.
+The candy was originally branded as Mars Men.
+In the late 1970s, Cadbury and the Malaco Licorice Company formed the Allen Candy Company in Hamilton, Ontario to produce them.
+In the mid-1980s, the candy rebranded to Sour Patch Kids.
+Mondelez International currently handles production of the candy, following their acquisition of the Allen Candy Company in the late 1990s.